CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/tr064/index.rst

 .. figure:: _static/fritzbox_user.png

-The plugins needs to know the credentials to be able to use this user.
+The plugin needs to know the credentials to be able to use this user.
 This uses the :ref:`"hidden configuration" <hidden-config>` infrastructure which can be accessed by the :ref:`CometVisu manager <manager>` [#f2]_.